jax-ml/jax/docs/new_docs/301/hijax-types.md

 second argument computes the type of any given value, analogous to how `jax.typeof` maps an array to its `ShapedArray` type.
 (Ours reads both the shape and the sharding off the `qvalue` component — every array carries a sharding, trivial when no mesh is in play.)
-Indeed after registration, `jax.typeof` works on `QArray`s, and JAX transformations accept them anywhere a value is expected.
+After registration, `jax.typeof` works on `QArray`s, and JAX transformations accept them anywhere a value is expected.